 1 teaspoon sambal oelek (or 1 garlic clove, pressed, plus 1/2 teaspoon red pepper flakes)

 Pull meat off chicken, tearing into pieces as your work.
 Discard skin and bones.
 Put the chicken meat, cabbage and carrots ( or coleslaw mix), green onions, mint, and cilantro in a big bowl.

-To make the dressing, mix the lime juice, fish sauce, soy sauce, sugar, and hot chili sauce in a small bowl.
+To make the dressing, mix the lime juice, fish sauce, soy sauce, sugar, and hot chili sauce (or garlic and red pepper flakes) in a small bowl.
 Stir in the oil.
 Pour over salad; toss well and let stand about 20 minutes (or cover and refrigerate for up to 2 hours).
 Just before serving, toss again, then sprinkle each portion with peanuts for extra crunch if you like.